uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 Weighted averaging is used when different observations contribute unequally to an aggregate measure.

 == 5.2 Global Correlation
+A global correlation analysis was conducted among key variables: TotalIncidents, Fatality, Injury, AvgTemp, AvgPrecip, and HVI.
+Table 5.
+Correlation Matrix of Incident, Climate, and Vulnerability Variables
 #table(
   columns: 6,
   align: (left, right, right, right, right, right),